wavemaker/docs/learn/hybrid-mobile/device-variables.md

 | Event Start | specifies the start date and time of the event | 2016-09-20 10:35:38 AM (select value from date time input) |
 | Event End | specifies the end date and time  of the event | 2016-09-25 08:35:38 PM (select value from date time input) |

+#### **deleteEvent**
-**deleteEvent**: Deletes the calendar event in device satisfying the provided input, any combination of the below-mentioned parameters
+Deletes the calendar event in device satisfying the provided input, any combination of the below-mentioned parameters.

 | **Filter Parameter** (from Data Tab) | **Description** | **Sample** |
 | --- | --- | --- |